 As reported in the initial certification report, biodiversity area covering 2,683ha is continuously maintained.
-All the biodiversity area are monitored and managed to ensure it is protected.
+All the biodiversity area are monitored and managed to ensure it is protected as per SOP No. 724/TQEM-SPMS/09.
 All the conservation area are also protected and erected with signage to create awareness among staff, workers and community to protect this area.
+Visit to the Bukit Tunggal conservation area at Sungai Mawang estate found signages are erected and no encroachment was noted.
 Interview with workers and community confirm that they are aware that conservation areas exist and it is protected.